quicwg/base-drafts/draft-ietf-quic-tls.md

 - PADDING and PING frames MAY appear in packets of any encryption level.

-- CRYPTO frames and CONNECTION_CLOSE frames signaling errors at QUIC layer (type 0x1c) MAY appear in packets of any encryption level except 0-RTT.
+- CRYPTO frames and CONNECTION_CLOSE frames signaling errors at the QUIC layer (type 0x1c) MAY appear in packets of any encryption level except 0-RTT.

 - CONNECTION_CLOSE frames signaling application errors (type 0x1d) MUST only be sent in packets at the 1-RTT encryption level.